Post Charges

 You can keep the window open, side-by-side with Post Charges, so you can review it as you update diagnoses and procedures.

-Add Diagnoses and Procedures for Billing
+Add Diagnoses and Procedures to an Encounter

 New Diagnoses and Procedures Will Not Appear on the Chart Note: While a biller can add diagnoses and procedures on the Post Charges protocol, those items will only appear in the billing record and (depending on your configuration) on the claim.
 For most situations, the clinician should chart all diagnoses and procedures on the chart note.